 Coffee, Connection and Community Well-being Circles (3Cs Well-being Circles)

 The 3Cs event series aims to provide an informal space for Mason faculty to connect and discuss well-being topics, in an effort to address the isolation and challenges of the pandemic.
-Held monthly starting in February 2021, 3Cs events will be one-hour sessions via Zoom (Mason authentication required).
-The first event is Thursday, February 25th from 3:00-4:00pm.
+Held monthly in spring 2021, 3Cs events are one-hour sessions via Zoom (Mason authentication required).
+The upcoming spring events are:

 Mindful Mason Moments